Column: Another socially distanced Newby Awards for 2021 - NewsBreak

 DANCING WITH THE STARS

-After abandoning Notre Dame for a big-money contract at LSU, Brian Kelly broke out the most cringeworthy dance moves since Elaine Benes cut the rug into tatters on “Seinfeld.”
-Kelly also tried his hand at acting, going with a Cajun accent that sounded every bit like a Massachusetts native who wouldn’t know the difference between a crawfish and a beignet.
+After abandoning Notre Dame for a big-money contract at LSU, Brian Kelly broke out since Elaine Benes on “Seinfeld.”
+Kelly also tried his hand at acting, that sounded every bit like a Massachusetts native who wouldn’t know the difference between a crawfish and a beignet.

 PERSEVERANCE CUP